kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 ## Summary

 This proposal presents 2 new CRD objects to express the needs of the LLM Instance Gateway. **LLMServerPool** and **LLMService** (names up for debate).
 The LLMServerPool is the logical grouping of compute, owned by the Inference Platform Admin persona.
-While the LLMService defines the serving objectives of a specific model or LoRA adapter, and is owned by the LLM Use Case Owner.
+While the LLMService defines the serving objectives of a specific model or LoRA adapter, and is owned by the LLM Service Owner.

 **NOTE: Some routing terms are defined in the [glossary](./glossary.md) file, to more deeply describe how we will handle behaviors like priority and fairness**